 Founded in 1999 Opportunities for Technology Information Careers (OPTIC) was the brainchild of Meryl Natchez, then CEO of TechProse, who was also chair of the Technology Task Force of the Contra Costa Council (now the East Bay Leadership Council).
 Natchez saw a need for workers with strong technology and workplace skills.
 At the same time, Welfare Reform mandated that aid recipients move from welfare to full-time employment.
 Natchez felt the technology sector held the promise of true economic self-sufficiency for these individuals.
 The founding Board, a collaboration of the private sector, government, and educators, developed a Job Training and Placement Program based on best practices in workforce development, with a focus on computer skills.
 In February 2000, OPTIC incorporated and began its work, continued and expanded today as Opportunity Junction.

-Driven by the fundamental belief that everyone who is willing to work hard deserves an opportunity to succeed, our mission is "to fight poverty by helping low-income Contra Costa residents gain the skills and confidence to get and keep jobs that support themselves and their families."
+Driven by the fundamental belief that everyone who works hard deserves the opportunity to succeed, our mission is "to help motivated Contra Costa job seekers gain the skills and confidence to launch careers that lead to financial security."

 Our entire community has a stake in equitable opportunities to enable the success of job seekers.
 When our participants launch careers, they are better able to meet their own needs and the needs of their families.
 As our alumni grow in their careers, they have the resources to make the community stronger through their civic participation and volunteerism.
 Likewise, our entire community has a role to play in the success of our job seekers.
 We collaborate with local agencies, volunteers and employers to develop more comprehensive and effective programs.
 Local residents, foundations, corporations, and government agencies provide the funding that allows us to offer our programs.
 Together we make the community stronger.